Bicycle Routes, Attractions Guide & Travel Tips

 Start your unforgettable bicycling excursion by renting a bike or booking a tour near Bahia Urbana along the southern shore of Old San Juan (more information and map location below).
 You can first ride around Bahia Urbana, then head west on the paved waterfront boardwalk that will take you by the cruise ship piers and Plaza Darsenas along the scenic San Juan Bay.

-If you’re bike riding in the afternoon, be sure to ride this route between 6pm and 7pm to catch the sunset.
+If you’re bike riding in the afternoon, be sure to ride this route between 6 pm and 7 pm to catch the sunset.
 Although there are plans to connect Paseo del Morro to the north side of Old San Juan, the project is still under construction, so you’ll have to turn around.
-That’s okay, because you’ll be able to enjoy much of the beautiful, scenic ride twice!

 Enter through The San Juan Gate – “La Puerta de San Juan”